-Over the years, I have worked on multiple groups of organisms, but particularly fish.
+Over the years, I have held positions (both postdoctoral and permanent) at several institutions around the world (please, see my bio for details).
+I have worked on multiple groups of organisms, but particularly fish.
 I have methodological expertise in the analysis of biological form (morphometrics), as well as in using phenotypic data in combination with genomics and transcriptomics.

 Selected publications